HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 Filter ID: 32015

 #### Description
-Zstandard is a real-time compression algorithm, providing high compression ratios.
+Zstandard is a real-time compression algorithm that provides high compression ratios.
 It offers a very wide range of compression / speed trade-offs, while being backed by a very fast decoder.
-The Zstandard library is provided as open source software using a BSD license.
+The Zstandard library is provided as open source software under a BSD license.

 #### Information